tfausak/rattletrap/README.markdown

 `-c`) to Rattletrap.
 Even when the JSON is minified, it's extremely large.
 The output can be up to 100 times larger than the input.
 For example, a 1.5 MB replay turns into 31 MB of minified JSON or 159 MB of pretty-printed JSON.

-Be aware that Rattletrap can output some very large numbers!
-Some languages, like JavaScript, don't natively support parsing them from JSON.
-See issue #117 for details.

 ## Generate